Judge Jules

-Julius O'Riordan (born 1966), better known by his stage name Judge Jules, is a British dance music DJ, record producer and entertainment lawyer.
+Julius O'Riordan (born 26 October 1965), better known by his stage name Judge Jules, is a British dance music DJ, record producer and entertainment lawyer.
 He is known for his DJ activities, music production and long-running radio show which achieved global success.
 He was voted best DJ in the world by DJ Mag in 1995.

 Education

 O'Riordan was educated at Highgate Wood Secondary School, a state school in Highgate Wood in North London and at University College School, an independent school for boys in Hampstead (also in North London), followed by the London School of Economics (LSE), where he earned a degree in law.
 During his time at university, O'Riordan started hosting small parties where he was the DJ and earned the nickname "Judge Jules" due to his field of study.

 DJ career and radio shows

-O'Riordan began DJing professionally back in 1987.
+O'Riordan became a professional DJ in 1987.
 As a young DJ he became known for his interpretation of beat at the Club Valentino venue in Colchester, Essex, drawing capacity attendance.
 He was quickly hired by the then-pirate radio station Kiss.

 He began his show with Radio 1 in October 1997.
 When he first arrived, the show went out between 17:00 and 19:00 on Saturday evenings, ahead of Danny Rampling's show.
 From 31 July 2004, after the departure of Seb Fontaine from the station, his show was moved to 19:00 – 21:00 on Saturday nights, ahead of Tim Westwood.
 The show was advertised as "The UK's Saturday Warmup", or "The Weekend Warm-Up".
 The show kept this slot until September 2007.

 During those years, his music policy ranged from playing commercial to underground tracks, and much in between.
 The first segment of the show was taken by the Cut-Up Boys, who did a five or ten-minute mix featuring several dance tracks and a cappella tracks playing simultaneously.
 The rest of the first hour was generally taken up by house music and the second hour featured trance music, although if they were broadcasting the show outside the studio, the music might vary.